celesrenata/pfsense-ultimate-config/README.md

    * Includes how to create dynamic NFS root configurations via pfSense that iPXE reads from DHCP information. ✓
    * Includes how to create custom dynamic netboot.xyz menus for iPXE. ✓
 * Diskless Debian:
   * Uses NFS from your fileserver and will run on anything that supports PXE. ✓
+* pfSense Configuration Migration. ✓
 * Network Analysis via Traffic Totals.
 * TODO:
    * Containerized Network Analysis Reports.